The perks of being a single Christian woman

 I have talked with friends about getting to visit places within Mozambique and South Africa, countries where I usually reside, or going out there and exploring other countries.

 I have thought of going on mission trips by myself or with a friend or two, getting to explore places I have never been to, cultures different from mine and so many people.
-Getting to preach to people I don't know, in places I have never been, which is kinda scary but still exciting.
+Getting to preach to people I don't know, in places I have never been, is kinda scary but still exciting.

 I have thought of doing a bunch of stuff around the world, while I am still single, that many married people probably wouldn't be able to do as much as myself due to lack of freedom and time to do so.